julian776/wtester/README.md

 Check the GoDoc for detailed usage instructions: [GoDoc](https://pkg.go.dev/github.com/julian776/wtester)

+## Customization

+The package is designed to be flexible and customizable.
+You can define your own expectations to suit your needs.
+Check the [expectations.go](expectations.go) file for some examples.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details